AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Fixed Issues {#fixed-issues-13323}

-- ASSETS-28461: Doc cloud viewer not working for PDFs fixed from 13239
+- ASSETS-28461: Doc cloud viewer not working for PDFs, fixed from 13239
 - SKYOPS-63290: Fixed incorrect evolution of buckets
 - SKYOPS-54607: Ratelimiter serverload computation not correct for request that failed
 - ASSETS-27648: ContentModelIT fails to read exclusion files from other bundles